 The underground city of Derinkuyu was only discovered in 1963 by a man while improving his house he found a secret room which then lead to a tunnel and a full underground city!
 At least 20,000 people lived in this city including animals in this 18-storey masterpiece.
 Nowadays you can wander through the first 8 storeys weaving through the tiny tunnels.
 If you’re a tall person, be warned, it may be a bit uncomfortable!

 As you can see Turkey boasts some incredible sites that should not be missed.
-There are so many more things to do in this beautiful country so make sure you leave any suggestion down below!
+There are so many more things to do in Turkey so make sure you leave any suggestion down below!
 Make sure you check information about the Turkey visa validity before you arrive into Turkey to avoid any trouble.

 I visited Turkey with Travel Talk Tours on their 10-day Anzac tour that I can highly recommend.
 Although this trip was sponsored, all opinions are my own and I would never recommend something I didn’t absolutely love!

 Other articles you will love:

 - 3 Ways to Enjoy the Turquoise Waters of Antalya, Turkey